-With so many other things to worry about when running a business, it can be hard to know who is responsible for safety in the workplace.
+With so many other things to worry about when running a business, it can be hard to know who is responsible for health and safety in the workplace.
 However, the answer is simpler than you might think…

 It’s nothing less than common sense and common ethics.
 If we imagined that safety was somehow the job of someone else, the buck would forever be passed to someone else.
 By emphasising that there is no single person who is responsible for safety in the workplace, we can make sure that everyone takes responsibility.
 When that happens, accidents are much less likely.